Reviews Communities Blog FAQ Services About Contact

 You can close in 7 to 10 days with a complete file and no appraisal requirement.
 If an appraisal is needed, expect 10 to 15 days.
 Order title, insurance, and valuation on day one, and keep your contractor contract ready to accelerate draws.

-Does this advice apply to Rancho Bernardo and Scripps Ranch too?
+Does this hard money lending advice apply to Rancho Bernardo and Scripps Ranch too?

 Yes.
 Both areas share strong schools and buyer demand, so speed and certainty matter.
 Underwriting standards and pricing are similar, though you should confirm HOA rules in planned communities.
 Keep comps hyper local to capture micro neighborhood nuances.

-What documents do you need to get approved quickly?
+What documents do you need to get approved quickly for a hard money loan?

 You need entity documents, driver ID, bank statements, a deal summary, a rehab budget with milestones, contractor credentials, insurance binder, and a preliminary title report.
 Having this ready can shave several days off underwriting and closing.

-What rates and fees should you expect in 2026 for San Diego flips?
+What rates and fees should you expect in 2026 for San Diego fix and flip loans?

 You should expect 8 to 12 percent rates, 1 to 3 points, processing and doc fees, plus potential appraisal costs.
 Extensions often price at 0.5 to 1 point per 30 days.
 Your experience, leverage, and scope of work drive your final terms.